Two Way Radio Buyers Guide

 OK, the big question…unfortunately that is the one question we cannot answer, but your local Icom business radio dealer can.
 Often you will find that the radios you actually need are much more affordable than some you might have first looked at.
 Icom have a very comprehensive range at all price levels while still having the same quality and you could consider spreading the immediate cost by leasing rather than outright purchase.
 11. Do I need a licence for a two way radio for my business?

 You do.
 You will need a radio licence to operate your two way radios.
 This is issued by the Government Agency, Ofcom.
 Licensed frequencies are allocated on a case by case basis.
 You can get your dealer to program them into your radio.
 Get your local dealer to help with the licence application, they will advise on the best way to apply to get the channel you need.
 If you wish to use your radios all over the UK and are not based in one fixed location, you can apply for a Business Radio Simple UK licence which is £75, renewable every 5 years.
+More information about this subject can be found by clicking on the following link: ‘Getting the Right Two Way Business Radio Licence’.
 12. Where can I find more information about a two way radio scheme?

 As mentioned earlier, it is always a good idea to take advice from your Icom business radio dealer.
 He can help you analyse your operational needs and recommend the features you do and don’t need.
 He can also guide you through the complicated task of getting a business radio licence from OFCOM.
 For further information, you can visit the following web pages: